Garcia tops Kasatkina for final spot in semis of WTA Finals

 Garcia and Kasatkina played the winner-take-all match after both lost to top-ranked Iga Swiatek and beat 18-year-old American Coco Gauff in group play.

-Swiatek, the U.S. Open and French Open winner this year, had already clinched the top spot in the group.
-She and Gauff were set to wrap up singles play in a match with little meaning Saturday night.
+Swiatek, the U.S. Open and French Open winner this year, had already clinched the top spot in the group before beating Gauff 6-3, 6-0 on Saturday.
+The 21-year-old from Poland dropped just 13 games in three straight-sets victories.

-Fifth-ranked Maria Sakkari and No. 7 Aryna Sabalenka are the other singles qualifiers from the eight-player field on the indoor hard court at Dickies Arena.
+Gauff and doubles partner Jessica Pegula each went 0-6 in singles and doubles.
+They were the first Americans to make their WTA Finals debut in singles and doubles since Lindsay Davenport in 1994.

-Garcia has reached the semifinals in both WTA Finals appearances.
-The first was in 2017.
+Pegula said she would take a few days to decide about going ahead with another quick turnaround for the Billie Jean King Cup starting Tuesday in Glasgow, Scotland.
+Swiatek has already said she would skip it.

 One of those victories was a break for a 3-1 lead in the second, with Kasatkina slamming the ball that had been in play into the court, then grabbing the one she didn’t use for the serve and doing the same.